jackdb/jackdb-heroku-plugin/README.md

 ## What types of databases does it support?

-The JackDB Heroku plugin currently supports [PostgreSQL][PostgreSQL], [MySQL][MySQL], and [MariaDB][MariaDB].
+The JackDB Heroku plugin currently supports [PostgreSQL][], [MySQL][], and [MariaDB][] databases.

-JackDB itself supports a number of additional databases.
-For details [see here][JackDB].
+JackDB supports a number of other data source types.
+For more details, [see here][JackDB].

 ## Can I use this for other types of databases?

-We're working on adding support for additional data source types, both relational and NoSQL, to both JackDB itself and to this plugin.
-[Let us know][Contact] what data source you'd like us to add next.
+We're working on adding support for additional data sources.
+[Let us know][Contact] what data sources you'd like us to support next.

-## Networking/Firewall
+## Networking & Firewall

-The plugin has been tested with [Heroku Postgres][Heroku Postgres], [Xeround MySQL][Xeround MySQL], and [ClearDB MySQL][ClearDB MySQL] and works without any additional setup with all three.
+The plugin has been tested with [Heroku Postgres][], [Xeround MySQL][], and [ClearDB MySQL][] and works without any additional setup with all three.

-If your database is firewalled you will need to open up the appropriate ports to allow JackDB to access it.
-For details [see here][JackDB Networking].
+If your database is behind a firewall, you will need to open up the appropriate ports to allow JackDB to access it.
+For details, [see here][JackDB Networking].

 ## Can I use this with a database running on my local machine or network?

-Not yet but we're working on it.
-At the moment JackDB connects directly to your database so it's not possible to reach databases that are behind a firewall.
+Not yet, but we're working on it.
+JackDB connects directly to your database so it's not currently possible to reach databases that are behind a firewall.

 ## How does it work?

 The plugin works in three steps.

-First it identifies the database you are connecting to.
-By default it tries to get the configuration details for the PostgreSQL database in the Heroku config property DATABASE_URL.
-The other sub commands mainly change where the plugin looks for the database configuration and what type of configuration it looks for.
+First the plugin identifies the database to connect to.
+By default, the plugin attempts to get configuration details for the PostgreSQL database in the Heroku configuration property `DATABASE_URL`.
+The plugin's other commands change where to look for a database configuration and what type of configuration to look for.

-If it finds a valid configuration it does a POST request to JackDB with the config information of your database.
+Then, if the plugin finds a valid database configuration, it sends a `POST` request to JackDB with the config information for your database.
 The JackDB server:

-  1. Generates a unique random id for the request
+  1. Generates a unique random id for the request.
-  1. Generates a random encryption key
+  1. Generates a random encryption key.
-  1. Encrypts the data source config information with the key using AES-256-CBC
+  1. Encrypts the data source config information with the key using AES-256-CBC.
-  1. Saves the encrypted data source config information keyed by the id
+  1. Saves the encrypted database configuration details, keyed by the id.
-  1. Finally it returns back a signed token containing the encryption key and id
+  1. Returns back a signed token containing the encryption key and id.

-The encryption key used to encrypt your data source config is not saved by JackDB.
-It is only returned back to this plugin in response to the POST request.
+The encryption key used to encrypt your database configuration details is not saved by JackDB, and is only sent in response to the plugin's `POST` request.

-Finally the plugin then generates a URL to login directly to JackDB using the token from previous step and opens it as a GET request using your default browser.
-If you are already logged into JackDB then it will immediately try to connect to your data source.
-If not then you'll be sent to the login page first (then redirected to the connection).
+Finally, the plugin then generates a URL to log in directly to JackDB using the token from the previous step and opens using your default web browser.
+If you're already logged into JackDB, then we'll immediately connect you to your data source.
+If not, then you'll be sent to the login page.

-In case your browser does not open automatically the link is also printed for manual opening.
+If your browser does not open automatically, the URL is also printed.

-No connection attempt is made until after you login and open the page in your browser.
+No attempt to connect to your data source is made until after you log in and open the URL in your browser.

 ## Do I need to install JackDB?